 Single Post Page

-Let’s add another page to our blog, which will display the content of one particular blog post.
+Let’s add another page to our blog, which will display the content of one particular post.

-We need to create a new render method, that will fetch one specific blog post and pass it to the template.
-Having this view in HomePresenter is not nice because it’s about a blog post, not the homepage.
-So, let’s create a new class PostPresenter and place it to app/UI/Post/.
-It will need a database connection, so put the database injection code there again.
+We need to create a new render method that will retrieve one specific post and pass it to the template.
+Putting this method in HomePresenter is not very neat because it’s about a single post, not the homepage.
+So, let’s create a new class PostPresenter and place it in app/Presentation/Post/.
+This presenter will also need a database connection, so we'll add the constructor which will require the database connection.

 <?php